bambora/dev.bambora.com/source/includes/online/_checkout.md

 To test the Bambora Checkout payment window you can use the test credit cards listed to the right, when using your test merchant number (Txxxxxxxxx).
 No real money is charged when using your test merchant number.

-**TIP!** As an alternative option the Bambora Checkout payment window has two hidden test credit cards built in for you to use.
-Press `Ctrl + q` on your keyboard to reveal the built in test credit cards and click one of them to fill out the credit card number, expiry and CVC input fields.
+**TIP!** As an alternative option the Bambora Checkout payment window has two hidden test cards built in for you to use.
+Press `Ctrl + q` on your keyboard to reveal the built in test cards and click one of them to fill out the credit card number, expiry and CVC input fields.
 For mobile devices without a keyboard you can "shake" your device to reveal the built in test credit cards.